Who The Hell Invented Lube?

 In Edo-period Japan (around 1603 – 1868) lube evolved again.
 Tororo-jiru became the lubricant of choice and was created by grating and mashing together yams into a soup-like substance.
 This was also around the time that people started using animal intestines as condoms but try not to picture that in your head too much.

 In 1872, a man named Robert Chesebrough created a petroleum jelly he called Vaseline.
-Now, this stuff wasn’t meant to be used for sex but, people gave it a go and it turned out that Vaseline made a great lubricant because its thickness really helped reduce the amount of friction people experienced during sex; please avoid vaseline for lubricant, while it may reduce friction, it can also introduce bacteria that can lead to an infection.
+Now, this stuff wasn’t meant to be used for sex but, people gave it a go and it turned out that Vaseline made a great lubricant because its thickness really helped reduce the amount of friction people experienced during sex; please avoid vaseline for lubricant; while it may reduce friction, it can also introduce bacteria that can lead to an infection.
 While it might be good for chapped lips or skin, it's not great for vaginas or anuses.

 The modernisation